all-in-one-of/kb3d-for-houdini/README.md

 3. Load by frame: Each object is saved on a specific frame.
 Can be used to browse objects.
 4. Load none: Used to export only.
 Objects can be imported by a standard File SOP.

+Additionally to all these import modes, we can choose to move the objects to their "rest position".
+The kits from KitBash3D usually come with their objects spread out in an ordered layout (small to big).
+When saving the objects to disk, this order needs to be removed and all objects need to be moved to the scene centre.
+Before doing so, the original layout is saved in the rest attribute and can be restored at any time (usually for import mode 1: Load all).

 ### Importing shaders